-A winger with a ‘magical touch’ on the ball, Ginola was a part of Kevin Keegan’s ‘Entertainers’ team of 1995/96 which finished second in the Premier League behind winners Manchester United.
+A winger with a ‘magical touch’ on the ball, Ginola was a part of Kevin Keegan’s ‘Entertainers’ team which finished runners up to Manchester United in 1995/96.

 Although he didn’t win too many club honours during his career (one League Cup with Tottenham Hotspur, the French Cup and the French League Cup with Paris St Germain), Ginola won an array of individual trophies including French Player of the Year in 1993 and the PFA Player’s Player of the Year in 1999.

 He was also named in the PFA Premier League Team of the Year on two occasions and listed at number 61 in World Soccer magazine’s Greatest Players of the 20th Century.

 Since retiring from playing, Ginola has mainly been involved in television work and has appeared on numerous programmes in both his native France as well as the UK.

 He has also appeared in two films, an Anglo-French one called Rosbeef and a World War II heist film called Operation Matchbox

 Ginola has also provided punditry for talkSPORT – mainly on Tottenham Hotspur games and was also the lead analyst on French TV coverage of Ligue One.